In this Article:

 Taurus G3 Sights

-The G3 uses the usual Taurus pistol sight set-up.
-It features a white dot fixed front and a steel, drift-adjustable two-dot rear.
-The sight picture is good, although if the gun were mine, I would add some bright red or orange nail polish to the front dot.
-The sights are very useful.
+The G3 features the standard Taurus pistol sight setup: a white dot fixed front sight and a steel, drift-adjustable two-dot rear.
+The sight picture is clear, though I would add bright red or orange nail polish to the front dot if it were my gun.
+The sights are practical and effective.

 BONUS OFFER: Get your free shooting range targets to print at home!